microsoft/ai-agent-evals/README.md

 | data[].query | string   | Yes      | The query text to evaluate     |
 | data[].id    | string   | No       | Optional ID for the query      |

-Here is a minimal data file
+Below is a sample data file.

 ```JSON
 {